Royal Lytham & St. Annes - Hole by Hole - The Maritime Explorer

 Royal Lytham #11

 We should be embarrassed at playing a par five that is less than 400 yards, but we’re not.
-Two woods have got me just short of the green where there is a chance to putt for an eagle.
+Two woods have got Brian just short of the green where there is a chance to putt for an eagle.
 You can see the ball about fifteen feet short of the green.
-Wish I could say I made it or the birdie putt that followed, but at least there was a par.
+Wish I could say he made it, but it was his second birdie in a row.

 The halfway house at Royal Lytham & St. Annes is found after this hole and Alan tells us we have to have one of the club’s famous hot sausage rolls.
 This smiling lady serves them up along with a cold beer and they are in fact the best sausage rolls I’ve ever tasted.
 Don’t even think of playing this course and not having one.